DecodedCo/codeinaday/README.md

 Code in a Day Boilerplate
 =========================

 This boilerplate helps attendees get started with their Code in a Day app.
-It includes
+It includes the following files.

 ## JavaScript